 A big part of actively recovering involves learning to take responsibility for our feelings and our actions.
 Sometimes, well meaning loved ones will make excuses for an addict and their behavior.
 Again, this can take place in sobriety as well as in active addiction.

 In active addiction, addicts love to point the finger and play the role of victim.
 As a family member of an addict, if you play into this behavior and mentality it only reinforces the idea that an addict does not have to take accountability for who they are and how they are behaving.
 This can be hard – when a loved one is facing difficulties it is tempting to blame their circumstances on other people, places and things.
 The sooner that this stops though, the more quickly that the situation can change.

 In recovery, the same thing can happen.
 Whether it is a lost job (“my boss had it out for me”), or poor grades in school (“the teacher was unreasonable”), playing into someone else’s victim mentality and reinforcing the idea that they are not responsible for their own life does more harm than good.
 While it can feel uncomfortable, taking responsibility for our lives is actually very empowering, because it puts us in a position where we are able to change things that we are not satisfied with and grow as people.

-Remember, you did not cause their addiction, you can’t control their addiction and you most certainly can’t cure it.
+Remember, you did not cause their addiction, you can’t control their addiction and you most certainly can’t cure it with good intentions.
 You can be an active participant in their recovery though.
 By looking at the ways we enable those that we care about we are able to take contrary action and do things differently.
 This helps set them up for success in sobriety and it also gives us the ability to remain emotionally healthy.